 This brings it’s own set of challenges, but these are ones I am ready to tackle.

-Grow Lockedown Design from a one-person operation into something bigger.
+Grow Lockedown SEO from a one-person operation into something bigger.
 This is ambitious, but necessary, if I want to reach my larger goals.

 The cold hard facts are that larger teams — built with divergent specialists — can oftentimes win larger contracts than smaller teams or independent consultants.